-Restricted funds are funds which are used in accordance with specific restrictions imposed by grantors/donors or which have been raised by the charity for a particular purpose.
+Restricted funds are funds which are to be used in accordance with specific restrictions imposed by grantors/donors or which have been raised by the company for particular purposes.
 The costs of raising and administering such funds are charged against the specific fund.
-Restricted funds relate to assets and liabilities used for a specific purpose which is requested by the grantor or donor in the form of a constructive request.
+Restricted funds relate to assets and liabilities used for a specific purpose which is requested by a grantor or a donor in either a contract or other form of constructive request.